pcdevil/n3/README.md

 fine-tune the config, and adds a `lint` task in the `package.json` file to run the linter.

-The config from Google is made the default styleguide from `n³` to give a styling baseline for the project.
-However, it made to be optional, as a project can rely on other popular styleguides.
-To prevent the installation of this config, simply set the `LINT_CONFIGS` environment variable to empty.
+The default styleguide config set by `n³` is from Google with a few additional changes on their baseline, such as tab indentation and turned off restriction on the maximum line length.
+However, their config is made to be optional, and can be turned off or replaced by the [Standard Style].
+For that, simply set the `LINT_CONFIGS` environment variable to either `google` or `standard`, and to prevent any config installation, set it to empty string.

 The JSDoc linting plugin is added in the sense to ensure better maintainability with explained behaviour of the code and the [require-jsdoc] rule is deprecated